OpenScienceMOOC/Module-1-Open-Principles/content_development/MAIN.md

 <br/>

+## Reasons for the opposite of Open Science
+* poor formatting of data
+* use of proprietary software
+* financial paywalls by publisher
+* usage restrictions by publisher
+* reluctance to publish due to fear of competition
+* …

 ### Open Scientists share objects to gain network effects for their work <a name="Network_Effects"></a>

 > “Because we have to coordinate with one another to get anything out of our shared free time and talents, using cognitive surplus isn’t just about accumulating individual preferences.
 The culture of the various groups of users matters enormously for what they expect of one another and how they work together.
 The culture in turn will determine how much of the value that we get out of the cognitive surplus will be merely communal (enjoyed by the participants, but not of much use for society at large) and how much of it will be civic.” - Excerpt From: Clay Shirky. _Cognitive Surplus_[Link to original source text?].